You are using an outdated browser. Please upgrade your browser to improve your experience.

 5. Recover any payments due

-If the deceased had life insurance, call the provider to inform them of the death and start a claims process.
+If the deceased had life insurance, call the provider to inform them of the death and start the claims process.

 6. Value and collect their assets